 Reduced Cost of Maintenance?

 “..ease of use and simple application, reduce cost of maintenance.”

 S/4HANA, which uses the very high overhead HANA database.
 Which is still not a completed product.
-Which is lacking many of the capabilities of ECC, such as IDOCs in a number of modules, which has to support two UIs rather than one and that breaks every single adapter and customization that was written for ECC has a reduced cost of maintenance versus ECC?
+Which is lacking many of the capabilities of ECC, such as IDOCs in several modules, which has to support two UIs rather than one, and that breaks every single adapter and customization that was written for ECC has a reduced cost of maintenance versus ECC?

 S/4HANA to Put You Ahead of the Competition